isomerpages/pa-corp/_our-programmes/Community Sports.md

 <img style="height:300px;width:400px" align="left" src="/images/Programmes/Community%20sports/commsports-passionfootball.jpg"><br><br><br><br><br><br><br><br><br>

 The PAssion Community Football (PACF) programme was initiated in 2004 by the People’s Association (PA).
-In partnership with the Football Association of Singapore and POSB PAssion Kids Fund, the programme is a platform for participant aged five to 16 years old to spend quality family time with their parents and bond with the community through football.
+In partnership with the Football Association of Singapore and POSB PAssion Kids Fund, the programme is a platform for participants aged five to 16 years old to spend quality family time with their parents and bond with the community through football.

 With the motto “Every Child is a Champion,” the objectives of PAssion Community Football are to promote family and community bonding while developing participant’s physical and social skills through football.